• Skip to primary navigation

 Membership of the Galveston County Master Gardeners Association are over 150 trained and certified Texas Master Gardeners.
 Our Extension Master volunteers share their knowledge, training and passion for gardening with our local and regional communities.

 Interested in becoming a Texas Master Gardener?
-We host an annual training program consisting of 11 weeks of valuable in-person workshops.
-While we are currently at capacity for the 2024 training, we welcome your interest in this and our award-winning Gulf Coast Gardening Series seminars.
+We host an annual training program consisting of 11 weeks of valuable in-person class instruction.

 What do Texas Master Gardener’s do?